 First, you must decide whether an airsoft rifle is more to your liking over other kinds of airsoft guns.

-Players are oftentimes a bit more specific on their way through the many options in airsoft rifles, opting to find that special rifle by going toward specific rifle types, such as airsoft AEGs, springers, gas, or HPA.
-They can also turn toward how realistic or tactical that rifle will seem.
-As players learn more about who makes various airsoft rifles and how well they run, the more loyal they can become to one or multiple brands like Tokyo Marui, Krytac, Classic Army, or KWA.
+Players are oftentimes a bit more specific when choosing from the many options available, opting to find that special rifle by going toward specific types such as AEGs, spring-powered models, gas replicas, or HPA setups.
+They can also focus on how realistic or tactical the platform feels.
+As players learn more about who makes various airsoft guns and how well they perform, the more loyal they can become to one or multiple brands like Tokyo Marui, Krytac, Classic Army, or KWA.

 One great place to begin with airsoft guns would be the spring-powered category.
-Spring airsoft rifles familiarize players with how the gun works and what kind of experience they can expect on the field.
-One drawback with springer airsoft guns is that each time, it needs to be cocked manually by the hammer, and for this reason, you may find yourself calling "hit" more often than you desire.
+Spring-powered models familiarize players with how the gun works and what kind of experience they can expect on the field.
+One drawback with springers is that each time, they need to be cocked manually by the hammer, and for this reason, you may find yourself calling "hit" more often than you desire.

 Next in line for most players will be an AEG.
-These rifles use an electronic mechanism to actuate the rifle, so you don't have to cock it every time by hand.
-If you want something that has a bit of a realistic feel to it, you might want a gas blowback rifle that's great fun.
+These replicas use an electronic mechanism to actuate the rifle, so you don't have to cock it every time by hand.
+If you want something that has a more realistic feel, you might want a gas blowback carbine, which is great fun to use.

-These HPA rifles, unlike GBBs, do not have the recoil that one feels when using a GBB airsoft rifle, but still, they are powerful enough to be banned on some airsoft fields.
-In their own right, PTWs are considered top-tier in airsoft rifles, often sought after by either law enforcement or through and through airsoft enthusiasts.
+HPA setups, unlike GBBs, do not have the recoil that one feels when firing gas-powered guns, but they are still powerful enough to be banned on some fields.
+In their own right, PTWs are considered top-tier platforms, often sought after by either law enforcement or dedicated enthusiasts.

-If you're a classic real-wood fan, the KTW Type 38 Infantry Airsoft Classic Rifle has real wood furniture.
-The Arcturus AK12 Airsoft AEG Rifle shows you a more tactical version with the Novritsch SSR-4 Gen 2 Airsoft M4 AEG Rifle equipped with an M-LOK compatible handguard ready for a flashlight.
+If you're a classic real-wood fan, the Tokyo Marui VSR-10 has authentic wood furniture.
+The Arcturus AK12 AEG shows a more tactical version, while the Krytac Trident MK2 SPR comes equipped with an M-LOK compatible handguard ready for accessories like a flashlight.

 How to upgrade an airsoft rifle?